 The connection between Tisch College’s work in public humanities and our Chinatown partners continues to develop through a Tufts Collaborates grant.
 This grant is supporting an interdisciplinary team to study the Pao Arts Center, a new arts space in a socially and culturally contested location that strives to use arts to combat the negative effects of gentrification in Boston’s Chinatown.
 Carolyn Rubin of the Tufts University Department of Public Health and Community Medicine and Felicia Sullivan of Tisch College are conducting empirical research with an element of community-based, participatory research, investigating the impact of the Pao Arts Center on social cohesion.
 Noe Montez and Yizhou Huang from the Department of Drama and Dance are studying the performances and exhibitions of the Pao Arts Center, interpreting and assessing them as humanities scholars.
 This team, led by Tisch College's Associate Dean Peter Levine, is coordinating closely with the Pao Arts Center itself and also with another Tufts research group, Susan Koch-Weser and Virginia R. Chomitz of Public Health and Community Medicine, who are focusing on the impact of the Pao Arts Center on health outcomes.

-The Program will continue to create opportunities for exchanges on topics in the public humanities that invite participation from across the University and from other scholars in the field.
-Among events scheduled for the upcoming semester is a program on “Public Amnesias” featuring Tufts faculty members Kendra Field, Kerri Greenidge, and James Rice, along with Aditi Mehta (Urban Planning, MIT).
-The program will be co-sponsored with the Center for Humanities at Tufts and the Center for the Study of Race and Democracy.
+The Program creates opportunities for exchanges on topics in the public humanities that invite participation from across the University and from other scholars in the field.
+A recent example was a program on “Public Amnesias” featuring Tufts faculty members Kendra Field, Kerri Greenidge, and James Rice, along with Aditi Mehta (Urban Planning, MIT).
+The program was co-sponsored with the Center for Humanities at Tufts and the Center for the Study of Race and Democracy.
 Read the Tufts Daily coverage of that event.

 NEPH provides opportunities for faculty, students, professionals, and community members to build partnerships and enhance the relationship between liberal arts and the public through humanities practices like historical preservation, oral history, material culture, curation and exhibition, documentary work, digital humanities, public art, cultural heritage, and more.
 The Consortium provides an innovative structure for sharing ideas, determining best practices, and strategizing funding and resources.
 It aims to serve as a powerful advocate for the importance of public humanities both within the member institutions and across the region.
 Along with the two other area members, Harvard and UMass Boston, Tufts and Tisch College will host NEPH’s annual meeting in 2019.